 A detailed geophysical survey was conducted using state-of-the-art techniques such as Magnetotelluric (MT) to investigate the deep structures and possible heat sources.
 Although the underlying structures, fractures, and the possible hydrological pathways were identified, no heat source has so far identified.
 Further observations revealed the association of dolerite dikes with the thermal springs.
 Since the dolerite dikes are relatively very young (less than 150 MY), the origin of the thermal springs may have some relationship with the intrusion of dolerite dikes.
 In addition to MT, some other geophysical techniques such as Time-Domain Electromagnetics (TDEM), magnetic methods and resistivity techniques are employed during this research project.

 Preliminary results indicate that the water-bearing fractures run deep into the earth, connecting with major, large-scale fracture systems, which may run through the heat-bearing intrusive bodies such as dolerite dike.
-A schematic diagram of the proposed model is shown in figure 01.

 Mr. K.V.G.S.
 Perera